 The price of our service as a High Mountain Guide will be communicated to you during our discussion to build our project.
-As an indication, the price of a day for a guide engagement can range from 430 to 480 €.
+As an indication, the price of a day, for a guide engagement is 550 €.

 Once the date (s) have been set, the project takes the form of a moral commitment between the guide and the participant (s).
 Part of the amount of the service will be due in the event of cancellation on your part not justified by a medical requirement or a case of force majeure, under the following conditions:

 – 30% in the event of cancellation between 10 and 20 days before the fixed date (corresponding to the amounts of the deposit)